Powerlearnproject/se-day1-assignment-HOPEMUSEO/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Software Engineering is the application of engineering principles to the design, development, testing, and maintenance of software.
+Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+It involves software product design, development, testing, deployment, and maintenance.

 Importance in the Technology Industry:
 1. Quality and Reliability: Ensures software is reliable and secure.